485294-muni/streamlit-cnn-vis/README.md

 Running the app for the first time can take some time because it downloads the NN weights from the internet (it is cached for subsequent runs though).

-You can run the app by installing the conda environment specified in `environment.yaml`, activating it and and then executing `streamlit run app.py` in shell.
+You can run the app by installing the dependencies specified in `requirements.text`, and then executing `streamlit run app.py` in shell.
 Or you can just visit a website:
 TODO